SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Blog/Posts/welcoming-amazon-as-an-infrastructure-supporter.md

 The build machines also generate hundreds of thousands of build logs per month and millions of documentation files that need hundreds of gigabytes of storage.
 We have been using [Amazon Web Services (AWS)](https://aws.amazon.com/) for this storage so far, but our costs were starting to rise as we hosted more and more documentation.

 Which is why we’re delighted to announce today that AWS is [joining our set of infrastructure sponsors](/supporters) by donating credits to the project.
-We’ll use these credits to continue to host the logs documentation that you use every day.
+We’ll use these credits to continue to host the logs and documentation that you use every day.

 We want to say a huge thank you to every one of our infrastructure sponsors for keeping this site hosted and processing.
 We could not do what we do without their support.